linode/docs/docs/guides/websites/erp/install-an-odoo-13-stack-on-debian-10/index.md

         zlib1g-dev libfreetype6-dev liblcms2-dev liblcms2-utils libwebp-dev tcl8.6-dev \
         tk8.6-dev libyaml-dev fontconfig xfonts-75dpi xfonts-base xfonts-encodings xfonts-utils -y

-3. Use Git to clone the Odoo files onto your server:
+1. Use Git to clone the Odoo files onto your server:

         sudo git clone https://www.github.com/odoo/odoo.git --depth 1 \
         --branch 13.0 --single-branch /opt/odoo

-4. Enforce the use of POSIX locale to prevent possible errors during installation (this has nothing to do with the Odoo language):
+1. Enforce the use of POSIX locale to prevent possible errors during installation (this has nothing to do with the Odoo language):

         export LC_ALL=C

-5. Install Less CSS via Node.js and npm:
+1. Install Less CSS via Node.js and npm:

         sudo curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash - \
         && sudo apt install -y nodejs \
         && sudo npm install -g less less-plugin-clean-css

-6. Download `wkhtmltopdf` version `0.12.5` which is the recommended version for Odoo 13.
+1. Download `wkhtmltopdf` version `0.12.5` which is the recommended version for Odoo 13.
 For more information regarding `wkhtmltopdf` recommended versions, visit [Odoo wiki](https://github.com/odoo/odoo/wiki/Wkhtmltopdf)

         cd /tmp
         wget https://github.com/wkhtmltopdf/wkhtmltopdf/releases/download/0.12.5/wkhtmltox_0.12.5-1.buster_amd64.deb

-7. Install the package:
+1. Install the package:

         sudo dpkg -i wkhtmltox_0.12.5-1.buster_amd64.deb

-8. To ensure that `wkhtmltopdf` functions properly, copy the binaries to a location in your executable path and give them the necessary permission for execution:
+1. To ensure that `wkhtmltopdf` functions properly, copy the binaries to a location in your executable path and give them the necessary permission for execution:

         sudo cp /usr/local/bin/wkhtmlto* /usr/bin/ \
         && sudo chmod a+x /usr/bin/wk*

 ### Set Up Virtualenv

-It's considered a best practice to isolate Odoo's Python modules from the modules included as part of the operating system to prevent unforeseen conflicts in the long run, especially after periodic OS updates.
+It's considered a best practice to isolate Odoo's Python modules from the modules included as part of the operating system.
+This prevents unforeseen conflicts in the long run, especially after periodic OS updates.
 For that reason using `virtualenv` is highly recommended.

 1. Create a new `virtualenv` environment for Odoo 13 application:

         python3 -m venv /home/<user>/odoo-env

-2. Activate the `odoo-env` virtual environment you created in the previous step:
+1. Activate the `odoo-env` virtual environment you created in the previous step:

         source /home/<user>/odoo-env/bin/activate

-3. Update `pip3` using the following command:
+1. Update `pip3` using the following command:

         pip3 install --upgrade pip

-4. Install Python's wheel in the virtual environment:
+1. Install Python's wheel in the virtual environment:

         pip3 install wheel